onflow/flow-cli/SECURITY.md

 2. **Material impact** - Demonstrable exploitability where, if exploited, the bug would materially affect the confidentiality, integrity, or availability of our services.
 3. **Requires action** - The bug requires some mitigation.
 It is both valid and actionable.

+**Reward Limit:** a maximum of $1M of rewards per person or organization within any 12 consecutive months based on the reward value at time of payment.

 ## **Reporting Security Findings To Us**

 Reports are welcome!
 Please definitely reach out to us if you have a security concern.